shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Bending Styles may also grant you extra Bond Affinity options.
 These do not count against the total Bond Affinity options that you know as shown in the class table.

+# Arcane Skill

+At level 3, you can channel your magic into all your endeavors.
+Whenever you make an ability check, you may spend spell points to decrease the DC by 1 per spell point spent.

 # Bending Style

 At level 3, you choose a Bending Style, as listed below.
 The Bending Style you choose will give you features at levels 3, 5, 7, 11, and 15.
 They will also grant you bonus Bond Affinity options.